 The Company measures stock-based compensation at the grant date based on the fair value of the award.
-Restricted stock awards are valued based on the fair value of the stock on the grant date and the related compensation expense is recognized over the service period.
-Similarly, for awards subject to graded vesting, the Company ensures that the compensation expense recognized is at least equal to the vested portion of the award.
+Restricted stock awards and performance share units are valued based on the fair value of the stock on the grant date.
+The related compensation expense is recognized over the service period on a straight-line basis.
+Compensation expense on performance share units reflects the estimated probable outcome at the end of the performance period.
+The fair value of stock options with market conditions is determined based on a Monte-Carlo simulation in order to simulate a range of possible future stock prices for the Company's s stock.
+For awards subject to graded vesting, the Company ensures that the compensation expense recognized is at least equal to the vested portion of the award.